nditech/NDIplatforms/docs/STRUCTURE.md

     ├── docs
     │   ...
     ├── includes
-    │   ├── civicrm-extensions.make
+    │   ├── civicrm
-    │   ├── civicrm.make
+    │   │   ├── civicrm.make.yml
-    │   ├── core.make
+    │   │   ├── custom.make.yml
+    │   │   ...
-    │   ├── modules.make
+    │   ├── dkan
+    │   │   ...
-    │   └── ndi-civi-extensions.make
+    │   └── drupal
+    │       ├── core.7.make.yml
+    │       ...
     ├── locks
+    │   ├── civicrm.lock.yml
+    │   ├── demtools-civi.lock.yml
+    │   ...
-    │   └── ndi-civisociety.lock
+    │   └── drupal7.lock.yml
+    ├── Makefile
     ├── README.md
-    └── stubs
+    ├── stubs
+    │   ├── civicrm.make.yml
-        ├── civicrm.make
+    │   ├── demtools-civi.make.yml
+    │   ...
+    │   └── drupal7.make.yml
+    └── tmp
-        └── ndi-civisociety.make
+        └── drush

 There are 4 top-level directories: docs, includes, locks and stubs.
 We examine these in more detail later.
-The locks and stubs directories simply contain lockfiles and release notes in the former, and stub makefiles in the latter, with no further hierarchy.
+The locks and stubs directories simply contain lockfiles in the former, and stub makefiles in the latter, with no further hierarchy.

-The "includes" directory, on the other hand, may have subdirectories, though it currently does not.
+The "includes" directory, on the other hand, has subdirectories that contain makefiles specific to each product.

 Stubs
 -----

 Stubs are makefiles that usually do not contain any projects to download directly.
-Instead, they usually include a version of core, and various other makefiles to build up a full platform.
+Instead, they include a version of core, and various other makefiles to build up a full platform.

 In the example below, we see that the contents are pretty basic.
 There is documentation throughout, as well as the basic Drush make "api" and "core"